MostafaEllethy/reactnd-project-would-you-rather/README.md

 ## Note

-The state will not persit across refreshes.
+The state will not persist across refresh.